 We have not received and do not expect to have significant revenues from our product candidates until we are either able to sell our product candidates after obtaining applicable regulatory approvals or we establish collaborations that provide us with up-front payments, licensing fees, milestone payments, royalties or other revenue.
-We experienced net losses of approximately \$13.6 million for the year ended December 31, 2008, \$13.4 million for the fiscal year ended December 31, 2007, and \$16.4 million for the fiscal year ended December 31, 2006.
-As of December 31, 2008, our deficit accumulated during development stage was approximately \$98.0 million.
+We experienced net losses of approximately \$3.0 million for the twelve months ended December 31, 2009, \$13.6 million for the year ended December 31, 2008, \$13.4 million for the fiscal year ended December 31, 2007, and \$16.4 million for the fiscal year ended December 31, 2009, our deficit accumulated during development stage was approximately \$101.0 million.

-Our operating expenses will depend on many factors, including the progress of our drug development efforts and the potential commercialization of our product candidates.
+Our operating expenses will depend on many factors, including the progress of our drug development efforts and the implementation of further cost reduction measures.
 Our research and development expenses, which include expenses associated with our clinical trials, drug manufacturing to support clinical programs, salaries for research and development personnel, stock-based compensation, consulting fees, sponsored research costs, toxicology studies, license fees, milestone payments, and other fees and costs related to the development of product candidates, will depend on the availability of financial resources, the results of our clinical trials and any directives from regulatory agencies, which are difficult to predict.
 Our general and administration expenses include expenses associated with the compensation of employees, stock-based compensation, professional fees, consulting fees, insurance and other administrative matters associated with our facilities in the Research Triangle Park, North Carolina in support of our drug development programs.